Innovation Park Artificial Intelligence: History

 In 2021 the State of Baden-Württemberg selected Heilbronn as the location for its AI innovation park following a state-wide call for proposals.
 IPAI is operated by IPAI Management GmbH.
 The Dieter Schwarz Foundation describes IPAI as covering the AI value chain from skills and research to application and commercialization, with a particular emphasis on the responsible use of AI.

 An interim site, IPAI SPACES, opened as a visitor and co-working venue to support activities ahead of the permanent campus.

 Campus

 The permanent IPAI Campus is planned on roughly 30 hectares in the Steinäcker area of Heilbronn.
-According to IPAI, the first construction phase is scheduled to start at the end of 2025, with initial buildings expected to be ready for occupancy by the end of 2027.
+Construction of the IPAI began with a groundbreaking ceremony on 21 October 2025, attended by Federal Chancellor Friedrich Merz.
+Initial buildings are expected to be ready for occupancy by the end of 2027.

 The winning masterplan was designed by the Dutch architectural firm MVRDV, featuring a recognizable circular layout intended to facilitate collaboration and testing in “living labs”.
 The City of Heilbronn describes IPAI as developing one of Europe’s largest AI ecosystems on site.